 The University fully supports the Copyright Laws of the United States.
 Respect for intellectual labor and creativity is vital to academic discourse and enterprise.
-This principle applies to any original work in any tangible medium of expression: software, music, books, magazines, journals, photographs, articles, etc. For more information on Copyright please consult the Mansfield University Copyright Information website.
+This principle applies to any original work in any tangible medium of expression.
+Images displayable on computer screens, computer software, music, books, magazines, journals, photographs, and articles are among items subject to copyright.
+A work need not be explicitly labeled with a copyright notice to be afforded copyright protection.
+For more information on copyright, please, consult the Mansfield University Copyright Information website.